MaayanFarchi/GarageManager-ConsoleApplication/README.md

 # GarageManager
-A computer software that manages a vehicle garage using OOP desing, incuding Factory Method desing pattern, The user interface and the logical layer wich manages the object model and the logical entities of the system are seprated.
+A computer software (Console application) that manages a vehicle garage using OOP desing, incuding Factory Method desing pattern, The user interface and the logical layer wich manages the object model and the logical entities of the system are seprated.

 The system supplies the user with the following functions: